Catherine Helen Spence: Fiction writing

 Shortly after leaving her final teaching position, Spence completed her first novel Clara Morison.
 She sent her manuscript to England and began writing her second novel, Tender and True.
-Clara Morison was initially rejected by the London publisher Smith, Elder & Company, but a friend of Spence's, William Bakewell, was found it an alternate publisher.
+Clara Morison was initially rejected by the London publisher Smith, Elder & Company, but a friend of Spence's, William Bakewell, was able to find it an alternate publisher.
 It was published in two volumes in 1854 and was followed by Tender and True two years later in 1856.
 She published a third novel, Mr Hogarth's Will, in 1865 based on a serial she had written for the Weekly Mail the previous year.
 Her next novel, Gathered In, was serialised in the Adelaide Observer in 1881–82 but was not published until 1977.
 In 1984, more than a century after its completion, her unpublished sixth novel Handfasted was also published.
 Her final piece of long-form fiction, A Week in the Future, was printed as a serial in Centennial Magazine and then published in 1889.
 Spence made little money from her novels, which did not sell particularly well and received a warm but not overly enthusiastic critical reception during her lifetime.